mvanzulli/Julia_by_Notebooks/README.md

 # Julia_by_Notebooks
 Practice is the way to learn!
-Therfore this repository includes several julia notebooks and tutorials from scratch pretending to use different JuliaLang features.
+This repo includes several notebooks covering different julia lang features.

 This repo is mostly based on [JuliaDocs](https://github.com/JuliaLang/julia).